jbiason/blog/content/thoughts/things-i-learnt-the-hard-way.md

 to the proper solution; let's use the design pattern; now we need to add a lot of things around the proper solution to make it fit the pattern.

+### Learn functional programming

+You don't need to go deep into "what is a monad" and "is this a functor".
+But remember to not keep changing your data all the time, create a new element with the new values (treat your data as immutable) and make functions/classes that don't keep some internal state (pure functions/classes) if possible.

 ### Cognitive Cost is the readability killer

 "[Cognitive dissonance](https://en.wikipedia.org/wiki/Cognitive_dissonance)"
 is a fancy way of saying "I need to remember two (or more) different things at the same time to understand this."
-Keeping those different things in your head creates a cost and it keeps accumulating the more inditect the things are ('cause you'll have to keep all those in your head).
+Keeping those different things in your head creates a cost and it keeps accumulating the more indirect the things are ('cause you'll have to keep all those in your head).

 For example, adding booleans to count the number of True values is a mild